News

 How Do You Spot a Scam Artist?

-- Work door-to-door, suggesting they are working on other homes in your neighborhood
+They sometimes:- Work door-to-door, suggesting they are working on other homes in your neighborhood

 - Don’t provide contact information or refuse to show identification